-Abu Dhabi is the capital of UAE and the second most populous city.
+Abu Dhabi is the capital and the second most populous city of UAE.
 The city is the hub of UAE’s commercial and cultural activities and has the two-thirds share in the country’s $400-billion economy.
 Abu Dhabi holds 9% of the world’s proven oil resources and nearly 5% of the global natural gas resources.
-Besides, retail, real estate, tourism, and infrastructure development are also thriving.
+Besides oil and gas, retail, real estate, tourism, and infrastructure development are also thriving.
 The city has also set up free trade zones that are paving the way to substantial foreign investments.

 Currency: UAE Dirham